 When a folder name is changed, the previous folder is marked as "inactive".
 These inactive folders can have the permissions changed or they can be deleted.
 Any inactive empty folders will be deleted upon start-up.

-The Date and Time may be set on this page.
+Set the Time Zone Before setting the Date or Time.
 If a valid route to the Internet is provided, the logger will update the time every night.